-Join Mark Struthers for an in-depth discussion in this video Integrate Chord Track and Chord Pads to aid in composition, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Integrate Chord Track and Chord Pads to aid in composition, part of Learning Cubase Pro 8.

 - Now that we've seen the Chord Track in action,…I want to step forward a little…and look at something called the Chord Assistant…in a little bit more detail than we did previously…because you might have noticed…when the Chord Assistant is open,…there were a couple of extra tabs that we could use.…I'll just remind you of them.…First of all, I want to open up a VSTI.…I'll open it up as a Rack Instrument.…I'll come down to Steinberg,…and then within Synth I'll choose one of these.…I think I'll go for Padshop.…I'm actually running the Pro version of Padshop,…but if you're not, you will get a light version of it…as part of your Cubase installation.…